|

 in hold" was another artificial number sometimes used in

+calculating tonnage.
 The dimensions cited

 for ships built for the Royal Navy are "as built" figures, if